Cariboo—Prince George—Omineca

-Cariboo—Prince George is a federal electoral district in the province of British Columbia, Canada, that has been represented in the House of Commons of Canada since 2004.
+Cariboo—Prince George—Omineca, formerly Cariboo—Prince George is a federal electoral district in the province of British Columbia, Canada, that has been represented in the House of Commons of Canada since 2004.

 Geography

-The riding of Cariboo—Prince George extends from near Williams Lake in the south to Prince George in the north and Vanderhoof in the west.
+The riding of Cariboo—Prince George—Omineca extends from near Williams Lake in the south to Prince George in the north and Vanderhoof in the west.
 Cities and towns in this area include Williams Lake, Quesnel, Wells, Prince George & Vanderhoof.

 History

 This district was created in 2003 from parts of Cariboo—Chilcotin and Prince George—Bulkley Valley ridings.

 The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of Cariboo—Prince George should be adjusted slightly, and a modified electoral district of the same name will be contested in future elections.
 The redefined Cariboo—Prince George lost a small portion of its current territory in the upper Bella Coola Valley to the district of Skeena—Bulkley Valley but is otherwise unchanged.
-These new boundaries were legally defined in the 2013 representation order, came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+These new boundaries were legally defined in the 2013 representation order, came into effect upon the call of the 2025 Canadian federal election, held on October 19.

+The riding's name was changed to Cariboo—Prince George—Omineca as part of Bill C-25 of the 45th Canadian Parliament.